unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 .. note::

-   In this example we used *Cirq* but other quantum software platforms can be used as well, as discussed in :ref:`getting started <guide-getting-started>` section.
+   In this example we used *Cirq* but other quantum software platforms can be used as well, as discussed in the :ref:`getting started <guide-getting-started>` section.

-We define a single-qubit circuit whose ideal expectation value is by construction equal to ``1.0``.
+We also define a simple quantum circuit whose ideal expectation value is by construction equal to ``1.0``.

 .. testcode::